 Once you have received confirmation from the dean that you may defend your dissertation, and have notified the beadle of your intention to do so, you can start reproducing the non-scientific component of your dissertation and the propositions.
 The beadle must approve the titlepage of the dissertation in good time.
 Find out more about the requirements the dissertation has to meet >>

 No later than three weeks before the PhD ceremony you are responsible for:

 - Handing in ten copies of the dissertation with the propositions enclosed on a separate sheet of paper to the beadle’s office.
 Delivery during office hours or send: Rapenburg 73, 2313 GJ Leiden

 - Providing a number of copies of the dissertation to the dean.

 - Providing copies for all members of the PhD and opposition committees.

-- Providing five copies for the University Library.
+- Providing four copies for the University Library.
 You must also submit an electronic copy of your dissertation for the University repository.